thanadol-git/quantms_example/README.md

 5. After the pipeline finishes, you can see some reports similar to the image below.
 The results are in the `results` folder.

     ![alt text](/images/done.png )
-6. Now, you have done your first mass spectrometry data analysis.
-Yay! what we are doing here can shorted the steps in mass spectrometry data analysis from days or months to just an hour.
+6. Now, you have done your first mass spectrometry data analysis, yay! what we are doing here can shorten the steps in mass spectrometry research from days or months to just an hour, wowww!

 # Further readings